Geoff Morrow: Arnold, Martin, and Morrow

 The Arnold, Martin and Morrow team wrote four songs for Elvis Presley between 1969 and 1973.
 One, "Let's Be Friends", made the title track of a 1970 budget compilation album.
 They went on to compose and produce a number of more or less successful songs throughout the early to mid-1970s, including "There's a Whole Lot of Loving" which provided Guys 'n' Dolls with a UK #2 hit in 1974; they also wrote and/or produced the group's follow-up hits.
-Although the Guys 'n' Dolls hits all appeared on Peter Shelley's Magnet label, in about 1975 the team started their own record label named "AMMO" - and several releases on that label achieved moderate success in the UK.
-The team also wrote "Can't Smile Without You", made famous by Barry Manilow.
+Although the Guys 'n' Dolls hits all appeared on Peter Shelley's Magnet label, in about 1975 the team started their own record label named AMMO and several releases on that label achieved moderate success in the UK.
+The team also wrote "Can't Smile Without You", originally recorded by Martin, made famous by Barry Manilow.